-The lawyers here at Koenig & Owen, LLC, have been representing clients at trial for years – from the Franklin County Municipal Court to the Supreme Court of Ohio.
+The lawyers here at James D. Owen, LLC, have been representing clients at trial for years – from the Franklin County Municipal Court to the Supreme Court of Ohio.
 As such, we understand how to argue a case in a way that truly resonates with judges and juries.
 With our team on your side, you can be certain that you will receive a fair trial.

 Would you like to have an experienced criminal defense attorney on your side as you battle back against your Ohio kidnapping charge?
-If so, please contact the law office of Koenig & Owen, LLC, today.
+If so, please contact the law office of James D. Owen, LLC, today.
 We would love to arrange a free consultation to learn more about your case and take the first steps toward building an effective attorney-client relationship.

 Understanding the Difference Between Kidnapping and Abduction in Ohio

 In TV shows and movies, the terms “kidnapping” and “abduction” are sometimes used interchangeably to describe a crime in which an individual takes a person from a place and holds them captive.
 In Ohio, however, kidnapping and abduction are two distinct criminal offenses.
 So, what is the difference between them?

 Section 2905.01 of the Ohio Revised Code states that an individual can be charged with kidnapping if they use deception, threatening language, or force to remove a person from a place or restrain their liberty to: